benarmstead/cmus-music-monitor/README.md

 `./musicMonitor`

-I recommend running this script on statup in the background in order for it to always be monitoring Cmus.
+I recommend running this script on startup in the background in order for it to always be monitoring Cmus.

 e.g. I added `exec ~/Scripts/musicMonitor/musicMonitor.sh` to my `.config/sway/config`

 # Output
 ` <Title>, <Artist>,	<Album>,	<Genre>,	<Song Length>,	<Track number>,	<Year>,	<Play date>,	<Play time>,	<Volume>`

-When a tag is not found, then nothing is added except "," , meaning that the colums are always the same for each field.
+When a tag is not found, then nothing is added except "," , meaning that the columns are always the same for each field.